 Without going into all the details, here are the main steps:

-a) Doing the groundwork – making both MAESD and OCT aware of CCRTC and its intent to submit an application for accreditation.
+- Doing the groundwork – making both MCU and OCT aware of CCRTC and its intent to submit an application for accreditation.

-d) Getting the MAESD Minister’s Office to move the application forward for review by an arm’s length Review Board (Post-secondary Education Quality Assessment Board or “PEQAB”).
+- Getting the MCU Minister’s Office to move the application forward for review by an arm’s length Review Board (Post-secondary Education Quality Assessment Board or “PEQAB”).

-g) If the Minister of MAESD grants consent, prepare and submit an application for OCT, which would include a site review (program) by OCT.
+- If the Minister of MCU grants consent, prepare and submit an application for OCT, which would include a site review (program) by OCT.

 6. What about a timeline for all of this?